baratgabor/GridOS/README.md

         new GridOSDisplay(new CommandMenu())
     );

-    // for showing command menu. optional.
+    // for showing command menu; optional
-    gridOS.RegisterTextPanel(gridOSDisplay);
+    // you can register multiple textpanels, but currently all of them will show the same content gridOS.RegisterTextPanel(gridOSDisplay);

     ExampleModule exampleModule = new ExampleModule();